Capstone-Projects-2024-Spring/project-blastpad/documentation/docs/system-architecture/sequence-diagrams.md

 1. The user turns on the BlastPad.
 2. Then connects a keyboard and mouse to the BlastPad.
 3. Then selects the menu to publish a game file.
-4. Then the user selects the "Upload to Classroom" button and selects the specific Classroom for upload.
+4. Then the user selects the "Upload to Classroom" button.
-5. The user receives a confirmation message that the game was uploaded to the Classroom pending approval if that was set.
+5. The user receives a confirmation message that the game was uploaded to the Classroom.

 ```mermaid
 ---